WillGreig/Mech-Algorithms/README.md

-# Mech105-Algorithms
+# Mech-Algorithms
-These are numerical method algorithms created in Mech 105
+These are numerical method algorithms created